c4cs/c4cs.github.io/_commands/basics/tail.md

 ~~~

 ##### Break it down
 * Shows the lines of input.txt in reverse order.
-The default -r option is to display all of the input but this may be changed with the -b, -c, and -n  flags.
+The default `-r` option is to display all of the input but this may be changed with the `-b`, `-c`, and `-n`  flags.
 In this example, we showed the last 5 lines.

-#### `man tail`

-##### Break it down
-* Shows the documentation for tail.